jerrimus/xmrgui/README.md

-An open graphic front end for the xmr-stak gui miner for monero for windows (ATM).
+An open graphic front end for the xmr-stak-cpu miner for monero on windows64 (ATM).
 ![Screenshot](https://i.imgur.com/jXdAzVm.png "Picture of xmrgui")